 Released August 14, 2017, Graham narrates "Moving Forwards Sideways Like A Crab" by Shani Mootoo, available from Audible.com.

-Returning to the Berkshires for a fourth straight summer, Graham will play Mortimer Brewster in "Arsenic and Old Lace" at the Berkshire Theatre Group in Stockbridge, MA.
-Under the direction of Gregg Edelman, Graham will be joined by Tony Award winners Harriet Harris and Tony nominee Mia Dillon.
+Graham currently stars as Mortimer Brewster in "Arsenic and Old Lace" at the Berkshire Theatre Group.
+Under the direction of Gregg Edelman, Graham is joined by Tony Award winner Harriet Harris and Tony nominee Mia Dillon.
 The production runs through August 19th in Stockbridge, MA.

 This past spring, Graham returned to the Palace Theatre for the Broadway revival of Sunset Boulevard, starring Glenn Close.
 The production played the historic Palace Theatre from Feb 2nd to Jun 25th, 2017.

 In August, Graham completed the Berkshire Theatre Group run of "Constellations", by Nick Payne.